ptomulik/pkg-yaul/README.rst

 Debian: Enable support for new Debian release
 `````````````````````````````````````````````

-In the following **replace stretch with your preferred release codename**.
+In the following replace ``stretch`` with your preferred release codename.

 - Prepare initial ``debian`` directory::